amirci/amirci.github.io/_posts/2024-08-11-modelling-errors.markdown

       function_c raises `ValidationError`
 ```

-The function `A` has a contract with function `B`... but why should know about function `C`?
+The function `A` has a contract with function `B`... but why should `A` know about function `C` failures?
+That breaks the _abstraction_ contract between functions and couples `A` to `C`.

 ### Status code vs exceptions

-Lets explore a function that calls the API.
-Using HTTP to call an API is quite common and part of the contract usually is to
+Let's explore a function that calls an API using HTTP.
+This example is a very common scenario.
+The contract when calling
-get a _status code_ that identifies what kind of response was obtained.
-The `200` range means we got a valid response,
+includes a result data structure with a _status code_ field that identifies what kind of response was obtained.
+The `200` range means a valid response,
-`300` means redirect, `400` means the parameters have some kind of issue and the infamous `404` means not found.
+`301` means redirect, `400` means the parameters have some kind of issue and the infamous `404` means not found and so on.

 ```python